EECA-NZ/TIMES-NZ-Model-Files/PREPARE-TIMES-NZ/docs/model_methodology/base_year_electricity.md

 # Detailed method

-## 1 Existing Asset List
+## 1 Existing asset List

 EECA has prepared a list of current plants for the base year generating stock.
-This is closely based on the EA dispatch generation fleet list (found here), and includes mapping to the current plants from MBIE’s EDGS Generation Stack (ADD LINK).
+It is closely based on the EA dispatch generation fleet list (found here) and includes mapping to the current plants from MBIE’s EDGS Generation Stack (ADD LINK).
 Where possible, we have included mapping to plant names found in the Electricity Authority’s generation data by plant (ADD LINK).

-The list has been reviewed and updated based on developer statements and Energy News factfiles for each plant.
-Several offgrid cogeneration plants are not included in either the EA or MBIE data, as well as some offgird.
-In some cases, capacities were updated or names were adjusted slightly.
+The list has been reviewed and updated based on developer statements and Energy News resource files for each plant.
+In some cases, capacities were updated, or names were adjusted slightly.

 This list is not intended to capture all distributed or cogeneration facilities, which are instead represented by generic plants (see below).
-However, it should capture all plants that solely inject into the grid at the end of the base year 2023.

-In general, plant status has been set to align with MBIE categories for 2023.
+In general, plant status has been set to align with MBIE’s EDGS generation stack categories for 2023.
+This allows us to also use the MBIE generation stack for potential future technologies without double-counting.
 For example, Kaiwera Downs Stage 1 is considered for the base year, but the rest of the build is considered a future technology.
-(Kaiwera Downs was only partially operational by the end of 2023).
+This is because Kaiwera Downs was only partially operational by the end of 2023.

 ## 2 Distributing base year generation using Electricity Authority data

-We use the Electricity Authority’s Generation by Plant (ADD LINK)  (“Generation_MD”) data to find estimates of generation for the current plant lists.
-This bottom-up approach means we can assign known generation to regions and technologies.
+We use the Electricity Authority’s “Generation_MD” data to find estimates of generation for the current plant list.
+This bottom-up approach means we can assign known generation to plants, regions, and technologies.

 This data covers 93%* of total generation for 2023.
 For the remaining generation, we make some assumptions on the location and technology of distributed generation (cogeneration or otherwise) to calibrate final figures with the MBIE data.